mr-mocap/cli-6502-playground/README.md

 There seems to be a bit of a focus on the GUI nowadays, so I wanted something more minimal, and hopefully this will be a bit more portable across platforms because of that.

+## Build Instructions

+Follow the FTXUI build instructions, using CMake.
+Use qmake for **this** project.
+I used QtCreator to generate and build the project, so for those who just want a GUI for development (the horror!  :D  ) I suggest using that.